sandeep45/sandeep45.github.io/_posts/2014-09-29-too-many-ttj-requests.md

 ![aws email ip changed](/assets/post1/aws_email_ip_changed.png)

 For now this problem is at rest.
-Next steps, which I'll cover in a separate post would be to better defend my app so its less susceptible to something like this.
+Next steps, which I have covered in a [separate post]({% post_url 2014-09-29-move-logs-on-aws-to-a-different-drive %}) would be to better defend my app so its less susceptible to something like this.